 Trading and Cooperation Development

-The graph shows that export within Asia is much larger than other global regions and despite political tensions, the level of economic interconnectivity remains very high.
-The strengthening of the trade and investment links on the continent are improving the region’s resilience to uncertainties in the global trade environment.
-Asia’s fast recovery rate is helping it to maintain strong growth momentum amid the ongoing crisis and its continued integration and cooperation will underpin regional industrial and financial strength.
+The graph shows that export within Asia is much larger than with the other global regions and despite political tensions, the level of economic interconnectivity remains very high.
+The strengthening of the trade and investment links on the continent is improving the region’s resilience to uncertainties in the global trade environment.
+Asia’s fast recovery rate is helping it to maintain strong growth momentum amidst the ongoing crisis and its continued integration and cooperation will underpin regional industrial and financial strength

 Import Export Data by Countries